ProfessorKazarinoff/ansible-pressbooks/README.md

 # ansible-pressbooks

 A repo of ansible playbooks for deploying a Pressbooks instance on a Digital Ocean VPS.
-Tested on a Digital Ocean VM running Ubuntu 22.04 LTS
+Tested on a Digital Ocean VM with 2GB of memory running Ubuntu 22.04 LTS

 ## Steps